chr33s/vite-plugin-cloudflare-tunnel/README.md

 - **API Token Security** - Never commit API tokens to version control
 - **Environment Variables** - Store tokens in `.env` files (add to `.gitignore`)
-- **Wrangler Config** - Your `~/.wrangler/config/default.toml` should also be kept secure and not committed
-- **Token Permissions** - Use minimal required permissions for your API token
-- **Tunnel Access** - Remember that your tunnel URL will be publicly accessible

 ## 🤝 Contributing